 Still Life – Wildlife Taxidermy and Conservation Education

-Here’s what you can expect to see when you attend: hundreds of wildlife enthusiasts and conservation heroes laughing and chatting over the din of the banquet, a row of awards on the stage – set aside to be awarded to the 19 individuals and groups being recognized for their conservation achievements, photos of wildlife warriors from across the state who have dedicated years of their lives to the protection of wildlife and habitat, and – scattered about… life-sized, taxidermied animal mounts?
+Here’s what you can expect to see at the Achievement Awards: hundreds of wildlife enthusiasts and conservation heroes laughing and chatting over the din of the banquet, a row of awards on the stage – set aside to be awarded to the 19 individuals and groups being recognized for their conservation achievements, photos of wildlife warriors from across the state who have dedicated years of their lives to the protection of wildlife and habitat, and – scattered about… life-sized, taxidermied animal mounts?

 You read that right.
 Among the display items at the awards banquet are a variety of animal mounts: from a full-sized adult black bear, to an alert coyote, to a gray fox… even a red-tailed hawk!